 What Comes First?

-Over the years, I’ve discussed customer psychology through various articles (such as Blog Profits Blueprint and How Well Do You Know Your Customer), and I’ve explained how critical it is that you understand, on many levels, what your customer wants, the emotions behind that desire and the real world tangible changes they want to experience as a result of fulfilling their need.
+Over the years, I’ve discussed customer psychology through various articles (such as The Why Train Technique and How Well Do You Know Your Customer), and I’ve explained how critical it is that you understand, on many levels, what your customer wants, the emotions behind that desire and the real world tangible changes they want to experience as a result of fulfilling their need.

 Once you know this, your next step is to figure out what outcomes you want: